Racecarpenter/theWyzardq1/README.md

 ---------------------------------------------------------

 While talking to the Wyzard, try to avoid asking questions that aren't specific or quantifiable.
 For example: If you asked the Wyzard, "Who made the first computer?", the Wyzard would say "Charles Babbage."
 However, if you asked the Wyzard "Who was Charles Babbage?" the Wyzard would say "Charles Babbage."
-The reason for this redundancy is not because the Wyzard wishes to mock you, but because there is nothing specifically quantifiable about who Charles Babbage was.
-But ask when he was born, when he died, what his height was etc. you will get an answer.
+The reason for this redundancy is not because the Wyzard wishes to mock you, but because there is nothing specifically quantifiable about WHO Charles Babbage was.
+But ask when he was born, when he died, even how he died or what his height was etc. you will get an answer.

 ---------------------------------------------------------